Vinicius-Evangelista/Design-Patterns/README.md

 ## Desingn Pattern Examples:

-- Database Provider Factory, an implementation of [Factory Method](https://www.dofactory.com/net/factory-method-design-pattern) and [Abstract Factory Pattern](https://www.dofactory.com/net/abstract-factory-design-pattern) that provide an instace of especific Database provider, SQL Server and Postgres.
+- **Database Provider Factory**, an implementation of [Factory Method](https://www.dofactory.com/net/factory-method-design-pattern) and [Abstract Factory Pattern](https://www.dofactory.com/net/abstract-factory-design-pattern) that provide an instace of especific Database provider, SQL Server and Postgres.

-- TcpServer, an implementation of [Adapter](https://www.dofactory.com/net/adapter-design-pattern) that Adapt and old HTTP1 server to HTTP2.
+- **TcpServer**, an implementation of [Adapter](https://www.dofactory.com/net/adapter-design-pattern) that Adapt and old HTTP1 server to HTTP2.